 Java is susceptible to premature termination of threads as documented in ISO/IEC TR 24772-1:2019 clause 6.62.

 Java provides the java.lang.Thread.isAlive() method to test if a thread is alive.
 The method will return true if the thread is alive and false otherwise.
-This allows the thread to be monitored to see if it is still functioning.
 Note that a call to ThreadIsAlive is asynchronous with the execution of the thread being queried, so is subject to a race condition with the termination of the queried thread.

 Java has a thread group feature.
 A thread group forms a tree of threads and other thread groups in which every thread group except the initial thread group has a parent.
 A Java thread group is implemented by the java.lang.ThreadGroup class.
-However, many of the methods of the ThreadGroup class such as resume(), stop(), and suspend() have been deprecated and should not be used.
-Other methods in the class, such as activeCount() and enumerate(), are not thread safe.
+One benefit of thread groups is the role in handling exceptions that terminate a thread in a thread group.
+Users of Java thread groups are cautioned that the methods stop(), suspend() and resume()have been deprecated because of underlying synchronization issues that affect runtime safety and should not be used.

 Threads that exit unexpectedly are vulnerable to the issues raised in ISO/IEC TR 24772-1:2019 clause 6.62.3.
 Premature termination as a result of an unexpected exception can be handled either by a per-thread static method (set by Thread.setUncaughtExceptionHandler())or by a static ThreadGroup method (optionally set by ThreadGroup.setDefaultUncaughtExceptionHandler()).
-In addition, any locks held by the terminated thread are not released which can cause protocol errors.
-See 6.63 Protocol lock errors. will be executed.
+Upon termination of a thread due to an unhandled exception, the uncaughtException method of the thread, or if not set the uncaughtException method of its closest parent in the thread group hierarchy, will be executed.
 In either case, no notifications to other threads occur unless explicitly programmed.
 As a simpler remedy, the thread that is terminating can have the relevant exception handler installed and can use normal thread notifications.

+While Java locks associated with synchronized methods or blocks are released when an exception is propagated out of them, code omitted due to a raised exception may contain needed interactions with other threads, e.g., notify calls.
+Consequently, protocol errors can result from such omitted interactions.
+See 6.63 "Lock protocol errors [CGM]".

 The CompletableFuture class contains methods for composing, combining, and executing asynchronous computation.
 Among the methods in the class CompletableFuture, the method isCompletedExceptionally() can be used to determine if the CompletableFuture completed in any exceptional fashion.